Pigfish-TBOT/tbot-improvement-proposals/TIP05-TBOT_Additional_Uniswap_Listing.md

-**Get TBOT listed on 1 of the Uniswap lists, other than current Kleros listing.**
+**TIP05: Get TBOT listed on 1 of the Uniswap lists, other than current Kleros listing.**

 💡 Proposed by @tbothack 2022-01-19.